-Scott’s Story – CyberKnife was the answer for his prostate cancer
+Eric’s Story – CyberKnife was the answer for his prostate cancer

 July 08, 2019

-“When I read the brochure, I was excited to talk more to my urologist about whether I was a candidate for the CyberKnife,” Scott recalled.
+“When I read the brochure, I was excited to talk more to my urologist about whether I was a candidate for the CyberKnife,” Eric recalled.
 At his next appointment they discussed the entire list of potential treatments, including watchful waiting, cryotherapy, hormone therapy, surgery and several methods of radiation therapy, including the CyberKnife System.

-“I was looking for a treatment that offered me the best chance for a complete cure,” Scott said.
+“I was looking for a treatment that offered me the best chance for a complete cure,” Eric said.
 “But it was extremely important to me to avoid the complications – impotence, incontinence and bowel problems – that commonly result from prostate cancer treatment.”

-Scott and his doctor decided that the CyberKnife treatment was best option to meet all of those criteria.
+Eric and his doctor decided that the CyberKnife treatment was best option to meet all of those criteria.

-Scott had a CT scan and MRI so that a radiation oncologist could locate the tumor and develop a treatment plan.
+Eric had a CT scan and MRI so that a radiation oncologist could locate the tumor and develop a treatment plan.
 Treatment with the CyberKnife System lasted for five consecutive days.

 By: Matthew Love, M.D.
 The kidneys are the third most important organ in the human body, yet many people have no ideawhere they are.
 Fewer likely know what to feed them.Everything we eat affects our kidneys, because they filter waste from everything that enters our bodies.In playing this role, your kidneys regulate essential vitamins and…